 A reminder - your good, used clothing can be given to the needy by dropping it into the St. Vincent de Paul container behind Cardinal O'Hara H.S.

-I will be continuing our weekly Parish Bible Study resume Thursdays, starting September 17, at 7 PM, in the Parish Center, which is behind the school.
+I will be continuing our weekly Parish Bible Study resume Thursdays, starting every September, at 7 PM, in the Parish Center, which is behind the school.
 We will be looking at the Book of Exodus.
 Again, there is no need to bring anything; books will be supplied.
 You do not have to come every Thursday - just when you can!
 I promise an enjoyable and fruitful time - and no homework!

 We are likewise very grateful to the capable and helpful members of our Parish Finance Council: Sister Loretta, Principle Dawn Perry, Anthony Creato, Lorraine Revello, Jack Sullivan, Jim McNicholas, George Rossi and new member, Marian Stevenson.